CraterCrash/godot-orchestrator-docs/docs/getting-started/step-by-step/index.md

 To move our icon, we need to update its position and rotation every frame in the game loop.

-We can use the **Process Event**, a Godot virtual override function, to do this.
+We can use the **Process** event, a Godot virtual override function, to do this.
 If your orchestration extends a class that extends the `Node` class, like `Sprite2D`, this function will be called every frame and provide an argument called `delta`, which is the elapsed time since the last frame in `seconds`.

 :::important